mb803/website4/content/childhood-apraxia-of-speech-cas.md

 ## Signs and Symptoms of CAS

-Are you thinking, "_Does my kid have childhood apraxia of speech?"_ Check out these signs and symptoms below, but remember that no two-kids are the same.
+Are you thinking, "_Does my kid have apraxia?"_ Check out these signs and symptoms below for CAS, but remember that no two-kids are the same.
 The best way to get more information is to meet with a speech-language pathologist.

 * **Late talkers**: delayed onset of your child's first words and subsequent words
 * **Limited number of words** your child can say